Tomptez/bibfilter/Readme.md

 ### Setting up environment variables

 Before we can start the application, we need to set our environment variables.
 To do so, we need new file in the main directory (in which the Pipfile sits) called `.env` where you define the environment variables which we will use in the project.
-There is a sample .env file we can use as a template.
+There is an example.env file we can use as a template.
 Let's copy it as our real .env file and edit it.
 I will use the terminal editor `nano`.
 In your bash terminal type

-    cp sample.env .env
+    cp example.env .env
     nano .env

 You can change the values of `APP_USERNAME` and `APP_PASSWORD` to whatever you like.
 They will be used for the login for the `/admin` page.